Emergency-Response-Demo/erdemo.io/process_service_outbox.md

    ```

 2. Debezium builds upon the [Kafka Connect](https://kafka.apache.org/documentation/#connect) project.
-As such, implementation of the outbox pattern in the ER-Demo, requires a *Kafka Connect* deployment (provided by Red Hat AMQ Streams).
+As such, implementation of the outbox pattern in the ER-Demo requires a *Kafka Connect* deployment (provided by Red Hat AMQ Streams).
 This deployment can be viewed as follows:

     ```
     $ oc get kafkaconnect.kafka.strimzi.io -n $ERDEMO_NS